blackflux/lambda-monitor/README.md

 If you decide not to enable rollbar logging please remove the token from the appropriate yml files.

-> Note: For Rollbar Logging directly from Lambda Function see [lambda-rollbar](https://github.com/simlu/lambda-rollbar).
+> :link: For Rollbar Logging directly from Lambda Function see [lambda-rollbar](https://github.com/simlu/lambda-rollbar).

 ### Configure Log Services (All Optional)

 Obtain token and fill into all or corresponding `STAGE.yml`.
 The current stage is submitted to the logs as `env`, so you are able to easily distinguish between your stages.

 If you don't want to use a service, please remove the corresponding token from the yml file.

+> :warning: It is recommended that you only enable one logging service at a time to avoid log resubmission when a service temporarily fails to accept data.

 ### Disable Logging for a Lambda Function